Impakter

 50,000 Years Later: Ancient ‘Zombie Viruses’ Resurface in Melting Arctic

-Melting ice caps in Siberia reveal ancient virus time capsules frozen deep within them: curbing climate change is not only important to protect the environment, but also to protect humans from the dormant hostilities that lie within it
+Melting ice caps in Siberia reveal ancient virus time capsules frozen deep within them: curbing climate change is not only important to protect the environment, but it may also protect humans from the dormant hostilities that lie within it

 December 7, 2022